-The user who uses the LIMS in his laboratory focuses less on the technology than on the functionality.
-He is confronted with a software system that offers him an individual range of functions via selection menus, which he can use for his daily work.
+The user who uses the LIMS in his laboratory focuses less on the technology and more on the functionality.
+They are faced with a software system that offers them an individual range of functions via selection menus, which they can use for their daily work.
 Essentially, the following basic modules can be found:

 Order registration and sample registration